rezaaskary/Optimization-and-probabilistic-modeling/README.md

 # Optimization-and-probabilistic-modeling
 ### A comprehensive library developed for probablistic programming, linear and nonlinear optimization, with the capablity of vectorized computation for efficient execution.
+(The project is still ongoing)